14 Principles of Management by Henri Fayol Explained with Real-Life Examples

 7. Remuneration

-Principles of Management by Henri Fayol also affirms that the workforce should receive fair salaries and wages for the designated work.
-Any business entity or company that underpays its in-house strength will need help to survive the competition, as there will be colossal job diversion.
+14 Principles of Management by Henri Fayol also affirms that the workforce should receive fair salaries and wages for the designated work.
+Any business entity or company that underpays its in-house talent will need help to survive the competition, as there will be colossal job diversion.
 Quality workers will take chances to be absorbed in high-paying organizations.
 The staff remuneration should comprise both financial incentives and nonfinancial rewards and recognitions.
 A company’s HR should set up a systematic structure to achieve this.

 Example: Company management must be impartial regarding remuneration policies and packages.
-It should ensure that all workers get what they deserve irrespective of qualifications, experience, gender, and other pertinent factors.
+It should ensure that all workers get what they deserve, irrespective of qualifications, experience, gender, and other pertinent factors.

 8. Centralisation